tschaub/suite/docs/usermanual/source/installation/linux/suite.rst

       yum update

 #.
-The relevant opengeo packages should be included in the upgrade list.
-If you do not wish to do a full update, cancel the upgrade and install the opengeo-suite package manually:
+The relevant OpenGeo packages should be included in the upgrade list.
+If you do not wish to do a full update, cancel the upgrade and install the ``opengeo-suite`` package manually:

    .. code-block:: bash